Columbia University

 klh2179@columbia.edu

 Kevin Hermstein received a B.S. in Electrical Engineering (Cum Laude) from the University of Maryland, College Park in 2023.
-His research interests include wireless networks, digital signal processing, and software defined radio.
+His research interests include Full-Duplex radios and arrays, mmWave integrated sensing and communication, and digital signal processing.

 Education